 - Combine the eggs and sour cream in a small bowl and whisk to combine.

 - Place the flour, poppy seeds, baking powder, baking soda and salt in the bowl of a stand mixer.
 In a medium bowl, place the sugar and zest the lemons onto the sugar.
-Use your fingers to mix the zest into the sugar.
-Add the sugar to the dry ingredients.
+Use your fingers to mix the zest into the sugar until it very fragrant.
+Add the sugar-lemon mixture to the dry ingredients.
 With the paddle attachment mix the dry ingredients for 30 seconds.

 - Add the butter, one half of the egg mixture and the lemon juice and mix on low speed until the ingredients are just combined.
 Increase the speed to medium and beat for 1 minute and 30 seconds.
 Scrape down the sides and bottom of the bowl.

 - Add the remaining egg mixture in two batches and beat after each addition until the eggs are just combined.
 Scrape the sides and bottom of the bowl and mix for another 10 seconds to thoroughly combine.